frogtan/node-string-format/README.md

 	format("My name is {studentName}, I got {mathScore} marks in mathematics", composedEntity);

-In above code, we made a new entity contains properties we want at first, but this is not necessary.node-string-format can exact infomation from different entities.
+In above code, we made a new entity contains properties we want at first, but this is not necessary.node-string-format can extract information from different entities.

 	format("My name is {studentName}, I got {score} marks in mathematics", student, mathClass);